 MIVN stands against cellular microwave radiation devices that may be installed in residential areas, near schools, and government agencies that can aggravate the microwave injured veterans symptoms.
 Our mission is to continuously seek out relief and wellness for microwave injured veterans and we believe that cellular microwave radiation runs counter to that mission.
 It is impossible for a microwave injured veteran to experience relief and wellness when a cellular microwave tower is located within 3000 feet of his or her home.

 MIVN is sympathetic to the investors that placed their trust in this "next generation" technology.
 They want to make a return on their investment but not at the cost of the microwave injured veteran having to pay even more ongoing medical copays and industry opt-out fees.

 We believe that small cellular facilities must be placed back up high on the high towers above the tree line and 3000 feet away from microwave injured veteran homes and places of employment.
 We believe that ignoring the health risks associated with small cell facilities will not make the health risks magically go away.

 If a veteran had a child after having his or her DNA damaged from multiple collocated microwave devices while in-service, that child may also be sensitive to nearby microwave devices.
-MIVN believes this is a form genotoxically induced microwave sensitivity.
-Typical behavior modification corrections such as grounding, removing of privileges, or school detention will not help a microwave sensitive child alter his or her behavior and the only thing that will improve the microwave sensitive child would be to remove him or her from the radiation lobule.
+MIVN believes this is a form of genotoxic induced microwave sensitivity.
+Typical behavior modification corrections such as grounding, removing of privileges, or school detention will not help a microwave sensitive child alter his or her behavior is altered.
+We further believe that the the only approach that will improve the microwave sensitive child's behavior would be to remove him or her from the radiation lobule entirely.
 In other words...moving away.